Skip to main content

 • “The main gameplay loop of fighting katakana enemies forces you to memorize each character, and is a great way of revising what you've already gone over, especially since every character you've learned can show up to a fight.”

-• “The gameplay is very repetitive and basic; the music is decent and serves its purpose, but the voice acting is mediocre to bad.”
+• “The gameplay is very repetitive and basic, the music is decent and serves its purpose, the voice acting is mediocre to bad.”

-The music in the game has received mixed reviews, with many praising its catchy J-pop and traditional Japanese influences, particularly highlighting the improved boss battle themes and overall soundtrack quality compared to the previous installment.
-However, some players noted issues with repetitiveness and abrupt looping, while others felt that the music, though decent, did not reach the heights of the first game's soundtrack.
-Overall, the music enhances the gameplay experience, contributing positively to the learning aspect of the game.
+The music in the game has received mixed reviews, with many praising its catchy J-pop and traditional Japanese influences, particularly highlighting the improved boss battle themes compared to the previous installment.
+However, some players noted issues with repetitiveness and abrupt looping, which detracted from the overall experience.
+While the soundtrack is generally considered an upgrade, opinions vary on its quality relative to the first game, with some preferring the earlier tracks.

 • “The soundtrack is J-pop and traditional Japanese music inspired, and is way more catchy and fitting than the last game; the boss battle theme rocks way harder than it should.”